Sopra-Steria-Norge-Kubernetes/OpenShift/docs/OpenShift Tenants/Authentication Methods for ArgoCD with GitHub/authenticate-with-personal-access-token.md

 ### Fill out the argo-specific section in your tenant definition

-Fill out the argo-specific section by copying the field `password` of the sealed secret to `argocd.main_git_repository.encrypted_password`.
-Likewise, copy these fields the same way:
+Fill out the argo-specific section by copying the following fields in the Sealed secret to the tenant variable `argocd.main_git_repository` inside your tenant definition:

 * `url` --> `encrypted_url`
 * `type` --> `encrypted_type`